 High Harmonic Interferometry Based on ZnO Microwire Pair

 • High harmonic generation (HHG) provides an experimental method for producing attosecond pulses and probing electron dynamics.
-Precise dipole phase measurement, critical for tailoring harmonic emission phase and identifying HHG mechanism, remains challenging in traditional two-beam far-field interferometry when applied to solid materials.
-In this study, we present a novel interferometric approach that utilizes a single laser beam to simultaneously excite two ZnO microwires (MWs), thereby generating coherent high-harmonic sources that form interference fringes in the far-field region.
-By exploiting the diameter-dependent field enhancement effect in MWs, the measured intensity-dependent fringe shift reveals that the intraband current mechanism dominates the below-bandgap harmonic, and the interband polarization mechanism dominates the above-bandgap harmonic.
+Achieving precise dipole phase measurements is critical for tailoring the harmonic emission phase and identifying the HHG mechanism.
+However, achieving this feature by applying traditional two-beam far-field interferometry to solid materials remains challenging.
+In this study, we present a novel interferometric approach that utilizes a single laser beam to excite two ZnO microwires (MWs) simultaneously, thereby generating coherent high-harmonic sources that form interference fringes in the far-field region.
+We leverage the diameter-dependent field-enhancement effect in MWs to measure the intensity-dependent fringe shift, revealing that the intraband current mechanism dominates the below-bandgap harmonic, whereas the interband polarization mechanism dominates the above-bandgap harmonic.
 This study offers a robust method for measuring the dipole phase of solid-state HHG and inspires intensity-modulated high-harmonic applications in coherent imaging and microdevice design.

 • Article Text